Inorganic growth continues to fuel outsourcing sector

 Pillars of sustainable growth

-The pharmaceutical outsourcing market stands to benefit from several factors impacting biopharmaceutical companies as they continue to face many challenges around weakening product pipelines, increased cost structures, and more complex disease targets that have been the key motivation for pharma companies to outsource their R&D activities to contracted partners across all stages of the drug development continuum.
+The pharmaceutical outsourcing market benefits from several factors impacting biopharmaceutical companies as they continue to face many challenges around weakening product pipelines, increased cost structures, and more complex disease targets.
+These have been the key motivation for pharmaceutical companies to outsource their research and development (R&D) activities to contracted partners across all stages of the drug development continuum.
 In addition, clinical activity has trended towards biologics from small molecules over the past few years, a trend that should prove beneficial to outsourcing vendors with expertise and experience in discovery pharmacology.

 GlobalData remains bullish on the outsourcing market, with opportunities for the public vendors to augment revenue growth with profitability improvements and new capital deployments.
-However, as outsourcing penetration moves closer to peak levels and profitability targets are reached, we believe that CROs might need to look elsewhere to maintain the current growth trajectory.
+However, as outsourcing penetration moves closer to peak levels and profitability targets are reached, we believe that contract research organisations (CRO) might need to look elsewhere to maintain the current growth trajectory.
 Acquisitions could help the top players support the current pace of growth, while in some instances offering additional service capabilities to increase share in new markets.